neurospin/unicog/unicogfmri/utils_unicogfmri/physiological_correction/README.md

 2) In Matlab, add the directory containing the "PhysIO" toolbox and run SPM (only necessary once for a Matlab session):

     addpath('/path_to_the_toolbox/PhysIO/')
+    spm8 # or other version
     spm('fmri')

 3) You need to get some acquisition information from your data.
-For this, you can use the provided function "create_SliceTimingInfo_mat" that will create file SliceTiming.mat (in the directory "fMRI" containing the .nii data) for every subject, by using file "list_subjects.txt" (the file used for importation).
+For this, you can use the provided function "create_SliceTimingInfo_mat" that will create file SliceTimingInfo.mat (in the directory "fMRI" containing the .nii data) for every subject, by using file "list_subjects.txt" (the file used for importation).

 **Attention**: